HRL-Laboratories/spinqick/docs/getting_started.rst

     from spinqick.make_config import make_default_configs
     make_default_configs()

-in an ipython terminal within your spinqick environment, which will make a `.spinqick` folder in your home directory containing a file with general spinqick settings, and will set the locations of a directory to autosave data and a directory that will store config files pertaining to your specific experiment.
+in an ipython terminal within your spinqick environment, which will copy a set of default config files to the file paths specified by `SPINQICK_HARDWARE_CONFIG`, `SPINQICK_EXPERIMENT_CONFIG` and `SPINQICK_FILTER_CONFIG`.
 You are now ready to run the rest of the demo notebooks, which will provide more information about the config files and how to set them up!

 ========